US central bank cuts growth forecast for 2014

 Ward McCarthy, chief financial economist at Jeffries and Fed watcher for 30 years, said:

 "It's clear they do not have a specific time frame for rate rises.
-But there also seems to be a wide range of opinions internally as to how quickly they should normalise rates [once they start rising]."'Steady as she goes'
+But there also seems to be a wide range of opinions internally as to how quickly they should normalise rates [once they start rising]."

 Mr Ward thinks interest rates will rise in the second half of 2015.